 The foiling process begins with printing all digital elements in CMYK first; this includes photos, customizable text, background artwork, digital graphics, patterns, color blocks, etc. Once digitally printed, the foil is pressed on top of the card.
 Minted offers a total of 12 different foil types and 3 Gloss-Press™ textures.

-Gold, Rose Gold, Silver, Glittery Gold, Glittery Silver, Black, Bronze, Blue, and Red, Pink (new!), Purple (new!) and Green (new!)
+Gold, Rose Gold, Silver, Glittery Gold, Glittery Silver, Bronze, Black, Ice Blue, Red, Strawberry, Amethyst, and Green

 Our standard textures (Gold, Rose Gold, and Silver) are available across all foil-pressed product kinds; however other foil types are only available on certain assortments.
 Please reference the Challenge kit or your File Request email to see which foil types are available for you to submit with.

-Minted offers 3 different textures as part of our new Gloss-Press™ assortment: Iridescent Pearl, Pink Gloss (new!), and Blue Gloss (new!).
+Minted offers 3 different textures as part of our new Gloss-Press™ assortment: Iridescent Pearl, Pink Gloss, and Blue Gloss.
 Please note that we have recently retired our Pure White Gloss texture.

 Only some of these textures are available on certain assortments.
+For example, Pink & Blue gloss are currently reserved for our Baby & Kids category only.
 Please reference the Challenge PDF or your File Request email to see if gloss is available for you to submit with.
 See more in-depth examples of each texture & guidelines below.